PelionIoT/meta-mbl/docs/troubleshooting.md

 "test" variant of the mbl images rather than the standard images due to the inclusion of an SSH client and server, allowing files to be easily copied between the IoT device and a development PC using `scp`.
-To create test images, specify `mbl-console-image-test` rather than `mbl-console-image` when running
+To create test images, specify `mbl-image-development` rather than `mbl-image-production` when running
 Bitbake:
 ```
-bitbake mbl-console-image-test
+bitbake mbl-image-development
 ```
 In particular, this makes collecting log files much easier.
 See the [logs][mbl-logs] documentation for more information.